cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 Note that this error looks visually similar to Issue 2, but its cause is fundamentally different.
 In Issue 2 the red arc indicated a missing declared type on an attribute.
-Here, it is representing the **association** between two classes — `Measurement` and `PowerSystemResource` — and that the `PowerSystemResource` class is already included in the profile, as confirmed by its presence in the **Outline** panel's alphabetical list of currently profiled classes.
-Because `PowerSystemResource` is profiled, it appears in the diagram in grey — the convention used for abstract classes — rather than pink/red, which would indicate a class that is entirely absent from the profile.
+Here, it is representing the **association** between two classes, `Measurement` and `PowerSystemResource`, and that the `PowerSystemResource` class is already included in the profile, as confirmed by its presence in the **Outline** panel's alphabetical list of currently profiled classes.
+Because `PowerSystemResource` is profiled, it appears in the diagram in grey, the convention used for abstract classes, rather than pink/red, which would indicate a class that is entirely absent from the profile.
 The issue is not that the class is missing; it is that the **association's target end has not been included in the profile definition** for that relationship.